Thrainkrilleve/aa-customizer/README.md

 Gives administrators a simple admin-panel UI to customize their Alliance Auth installation without touching code or replacing static files.

 ### - Going forward.
 Some work will be completed with the help of AI, to include fixes, reviews, and research on future updates to Auth.
-Work/home live balancing has become very non-existence at this point in time with me.
 If you have any questions of concerns, please reach out to me in the AA Discord server.

 ## Screenshots